LazzaAU/skill_HLCpattern/instructions/en.md

 - "change alice lights"

+####NOTE:
-<span style="color: green;">NOTE:</span> During this process Alice will action some 'sudo' commands.
+During this process Alice will action some 'sudo' commands.
 They are as follows:

 - cp command : to copy the modified service file back to /etc/systemd/system/hermesledcontrol.service
 - sudo systemctl daemon-reload